2009 San Antonio mayoral election: Announced candidates

-Frontrunner Status
+Frontrunner status

 After the deadline to file passed, four candidates (Castro, Cibrian, McNeil and DeBerry-Mejia) were considered the frontrunners in the race.
 Polls showed Castro ahead by big margins, and some polls showed Castro winning outright without need for a runoff election.
 Second place was highly contentious, with Cibrian and DeBerry-Mejia trading off for second place.

-Election Day
+Election day

 On May 9, 2009, the election for Mayor was held.
-Turnout was slightly higher in the May 2009 election than the May 2007 elections, with 11.61% of registered voters casting a ballot in the 2009 election (as opposed to 10.16% in 2007).
-Also, more votes were cast during Early Voting than on election day (55,780 votes cast during Early Voting to 34,055 on Election Day.)
+Turnout was slightly higher in the May 2009 election than the May 2007 election, with 11.61% of registered voters casting a ballot in the 2009 election (as opposed to 10.16% in 2007).
+Also, more votes were cast during early voting than on election day (55,780 votes cast during early voting to 34,055 on election day.)

 A majority of votes is required to win the office of Mayor of San Antonio.
 If no person earns a majority, the two top vote earners shall advance to a runoff election to decide.
 Mayoral elections are non-partisan.